 McLeod County entered into a joint powers agreement with Sibley County, creating and operating the Trailblazer Transit Board, pursuant to Minn.
 Stat. § 471.59 and a joint powers agreement, effective June 8, 1999.
-Management of the Transit Board is vested in the Joint Powers Board consisting of three members appointed by McLeod County and two members appointed by Sibley County from each County Board of Commissioners.
+In 2018, Wright County joined the joint powers with McLeod and Sibley Counties.
+Management of the Transit Board is vested in the Joint Powers Board consisting of three members appointed by McLeod County, and two members appointed by the Sibley County and Wright County Boards of Commissioners.